duh/duh/README.md

 ### about me
-i like technology, especially older tech from the early 2000s, listening to different types of music, software-defined radio, gta v, shopping (esp fashion), drawing stuff (not actual art literally just drawing cool typography and designs all over my folders, sticky notes or school books) and making mashups
+i like technology, especially older tech from the early 2000s, listening to different types of music, software-defined radio, gta v, drawing stuff and making mashups
 <br>i am currently focusing on learning python and css

 ### languages